 Karaikudi in Chettinad, is a popular destination for food lovers, architectural buffs and antique hunters.
 Tucked into the southeastern corner of Tamil Nadu, this town and the 70 or so other villages in the area, make up the ancestral home of the Chettiyars.

-Chettinad in Tamil Nadu has become a popular destination for food lovers, architectural buffs and antique hunters.
-The area is the ancestral homeland of the Chettiyars, a class of wealthy merchants who built their fortunes from trade and finance ventures in south east Asia.
+The Chettiyars are a class of wealthy merchants.
+They built their fortunes from trade and finance ventures in south east Asia.
 Because of their travels, their food is distinctly different from other Indian cuisines.
 It’s influenced by Singaporean, Malaysian and Burmese cuisines along with the “butler cuisine” leftover from the British Raj.

-Karaikudi, the darling of the area, is about a four to five-hour drive or two-hour train ride south of Chennai.
-We recommend flying into Madurai.
-It’s the closest airport and is a two-hour drive.
+The town of Karaikudi in Chettinad is the darling of the area.
+It’s about a four to five-hour drive or two-hour train ride south of Chennai.
+If you fly into Madurai, the closest airport, the town is about a two-hour drive.

 Finally, under the shade of big old Tamarinds and Raintrees, you enter Karaikudi.
 A colourful central temple and its adjacent bathing pool could be useful landmarks – if one could find them again.

-They are victims of humid monsoon seasons and the hot sun of Tamil summers.
+They are victims of neglect and of humid monsoons and hot sun of Tamil summers.
 Black mould creeps across their formerly white washed walls.
-The mansions are set up side by side like dominoes.
+Set up side by side, they now look like soiled dominoes.
 Their proximity seems odd until you enter one and realize the number of courtyards that lay within.